Bani57/HowToRideTheShoppingCart/index.markdown

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_41.html"></iframe>
 {% endraw %}
-This is relevant, as we expect weathier households not necessarily to buy larger quanitites of products (which is mostly responsible for the average bill amount), but rather to purchase individual more expensive items.
+This is relevant, as we expect wealthier households not necessarily to buy larger quanitites of products (which is mostly responsible for the average bill amount), but rather to purchase individual more expensive items.

 # **3. Don't forget to exploit the weekend discounts!**